 You will never know what will come next, so it is always safe to create a copy of all the site’s data and store it somewhere else.
 In case of any mishap, that copy can be restored within a couple of minutes.

-A reliable WordPress plugin such as UpdraftPlus is required that offers daily backups, one-click restores, spam filtering, and 30-day backup archive.
+A reliable WordPress plugin such as UpdraftPlus is required that offers daily backups, one-click restores, spam filtering, and a 30-day backup archive.
 Besides, you can always consult a reliable WordPress development company that provides high-end site creation and maintenance solutions.

 Installing a firewall

-A firewall in general sense is meant to protect your computer from various online threats.
+A firewall in a general sense is meant to protect your computer from various online threats.
 If any stranger tries to connect with you, you will be asked in prior and if found anything suspicious- it will be kept away.
 Although, this has nothing to do with your site at least not in any direct sense.
 On and all, installing a firewall on your computer is still worth the risk.
 Tools like Norton Internet Security, Comodo, or ZoneAlarm can be used for better safety.

 When you wish to safeguard your WordPress site, you will find plenty of ways.
 So, fret not!
 Simply follow these pointers mentioned above and make those pesky scam artists stay away from your prized business website.
 Remember this!
-The cost to your reputation could be extremely high then the cost of fixing your site to a safe and secure level.
+The cost to your reputation could be extremely high than the cost of fixing your site to a safe and secure level.
 Plus, if once the site is hacked, it’ll take a long time to recover the lost trust from your clients.